lexzhou/llm-feature-based-framework-for-DCA/README.md

 # An LLM Feature-based Framework for Dialogue Constructiveness Assessment
-This repository bundles the code associated with the paper: [An LLM Feature-based Franework for Dialogue Constructiveness Assessment](https://arxiv.org/pdf/2406.14760).
+This repository bundles the code associated with the paper: [An LLM Feature-based Franework for Dialogue Constructiveness Assessment](https://arxiv.org/pdf/2406.14760) that is accepted by [EMNLP 2024](https://2024.emnlp.org).

 ## Paper Overview